Victor152M/TinyFuseML/README.md

 # TinyFuseML

-A neural redering project inspired by Instant NGP, capable of training and rendering ultra-high resolution images using CUDA kernels.
+A neural redering project capable of training and rendering ultra-high resolution images using CUDA kernels.

 ## Example — 470 Megapixel Rendering